- Food and Cooking»

 Read the Labeling for the Best Choice of Chicken

-Roasted Chicken Legs: Better Flavor and Better Health, Use Antibiotic-Free Chicken
+Roasted Chicken Legs: For Better Flavor and Better Health, Use Antibiotic-Free Chicken

 Because we've been conditioned to consume the lower grade of chicken sold from huge grocery store bins and fast food restaurants, we forget how chicken is supposed to taste.
 Over the last few years, as I've made healthier eating a priority, I've rediscovered the natural taste of chicken.
 The actual flavor of chicken comes through without a lot of additives and chemicals.
 The video at the end of this article explains why pasteurized poultry is healthier and better for us.